toc007/Chatter/README.md

 - Defined messages
   - Empty (used for ping)
   - ChatMessage
-    - To/From
-      - store hash or user name?
-      - prevent man in middle attack
-    - MessageType
-      - chat request
+    - sender
-      - message
+    - reciever
-    - Payload
+    - payload
 - Defined methods
   - Ping
+  - Echo
-  - SendMessage
+  - nEcho

 ## C++ Server

-- ping client
-- forward message
-- send chat request
+- Ping: replies to the client an empty message (simple request)
+- Echo: replies the same message back to the client (simple request)
+- nEcho: replies the same message n times back to the client (server streaming)

 ## Ruby Client